-The annual options granted to Dr. Dananberg vest as to 1/48th of the shares on each monthly anniversary of the grant date, and the annual restricted stock units granted to Dr. Dananberg vest one-third on each of the first three anniversaries of the grant date, in each case, subject to continued service on each applicable vesting date.
+The supplemental options granted to Dr. Dananberg, Dr. Ghosh, and Ms. Sullivan vest as to 1/8th of the shares on each quarterly anniversary of the grant date, in each case, subject to continued service on each applicable vesting date.